 Option 3: Remove comprehensive coverage and collision coverage.
 Comprehensive coverage protects against fire, theft, vandalism, flying objects, deer, weather, and more.
 Removing comprehensive coverage would leave you with no physical damage coverage on your car insurance policy.

-A good debt to income ratio, also known as a low debt to income ratio, is important for your financial health.
+A low debt-to-income ratio is important for your financial health.
 It can make a big impact on your future purchases.
-Lenders for major purchases like home and auto loans calculate your debt to income ratio to determine if you can afford more debt.
-Paying off debt lowers your debt to income ratio.
+Lenders for major purchases like home and auto loans calculate your debt to income ratio to determine whether you can afford more debt.
+Paying off debt lowers your debt-to-income ratio.
 It can also help improve your credit score.

 Love living in the land of the free?
 Kind of hard to enjoy it when you can not go anywhere because all of your money is locked up in loan payments.
 Debt is so restricting.
 Paying off your car loan will open up a lot of possibilities for you and your family.
 A five-year loan is really too long for a depreciating hunk of metal.

 It is easy to find yourself owing more than the vehicle is worth if you are not trying to speed up your pay off.
 Ever get into a major accident or decide you want to sell and you will have to pay a big lump sum to cover the difference.

 When Should I NOT Pay Off My Vehicle Early?

 Let’s say you have a really good interest rate on your car insurance loan of $10,000, never carry balances on your credit cards, and plan on keeping full insurance coverage on your vehicle.
 You happen to have the good fortune of receiving a check in the mail for $10,000.
 Should you pay off the loan?